Edmundo Stanfield

-Edmund John Stanfield (8 April 1902 – 18 June 1960), known in Argentina as Edmundo Stanfield, was an Irish rugby union footballe who played for Club Atlético San Isidro and the Argentina national rugby union team.
+Edmund John Stanfield (8 April 1902 – 18 June 1960), known in Argentina as Edmundo Stanfield, was an Irish rugby union footballer who played for Club Atlético San Isidro and the Argentina national rugby union team.

 Career

 Stanfield played at fly-half for the CASI, where he had started his career in the late 1910s.
 In the Club Atlético San Isidro, he won several championships organized by the URBA.

 Stanfield was a player and Coach of Los Pumas.
 He played his first test match against Springboks, on 16 July 1932.
 That same year Stanfield was appointed as Coach of the national team.